Posted on

 - age, or

-Separate federal laws provide independent protections against age discrimination, racial discrimination, and many others.
+Separate federal laws provide independent protections against age discrimination, racial discrimination, and many others.1

-Example: Gary is a construction worker.
-While building a home, he falls off some scaffolding and gets seriously hurt.
+Example: Gary is a construction worker in San Diego.
+While building a home, he falls off some scaffolding and gets seriously disabled.
 When he files for workers’ compensation, he is promptly fired in his employer’s attempt to cover up safety violations from OSHA and to avoid paying higher workers’ comp insurance premiums.

-Terminating someone for invoking their right to workers’ comp is a form of workers’ compensation retaliation.
-It is also wrongful to take lesser employment actions against someone for filing a claim for workers’ comp, like:
+Terminating you for invoking your right to workers’ comp is a form of workers’ compensation retaliation.
+It is also wrongful in California to take lesser employment actions against you for filing a claim for workers’ comp, like:

-- requiring them to use vacation time for medical appointments, or
+- requiring you to use vacation time for medical appointments, or

-Wrongful termination laws make it illegal to terminate employees for initiating a wage and hour dispute.5 It is also improper as a violation of public policy.
+Wrongful termination laws make it illegal to terminate you for initiating a wage and hour dispute.5 It is also improper as a violation of public policy.
 This includes demanding payment for:

 - hours worked,